 The Olds College Master Weaver Certificate Program is a formal process of sequential learning and evaluation consisting of 5 progressive levels of instruction and independent study involving skill development, research studies and project assignments, thus providing an educational environment in which an individual can acquire the skills to become an independent weaver.

-The first four (4) levels consist of seven days (42 hours) in the classroom with an instructor.
+The first four (4) levels consist of five days (30 hours) in the classroom with an instructor.
 Each level is followed by an independent home study portion for those students working towards certification.
 This home study portion will require about 100-150 hours of work for the first 4 levels.
 The fifth level (5) ‘Master Level’ will consist of (X hours) of consultation with an instructor/advisor and 250 – 300 hours of work.

 At all levels, students are evaluated on the basis of written assignments, practical projects, oral presentations and skill development.